CY-Data-Services/zillow_regression_project/README.md

 │   ├── prepared            <- The prepared datasets for exploration
 │   └── raw                 <- The original, immutable data
 │
-├── main.py                 <- The main python script that calls all src scripts │
+├── main.py                 <- not used
-├── mvp.ipynb               <- The main notebook for the project
 │
+├── mvp.ipynb               <- The draft notebook for the project
+│
 ├── src                     <- The source code for use in this project │   ├── __init__.py         <- Makes src a Python module │   ├── acquire.py          <- The script to download or generate data and store it in │   │                          data/raw/
-│   ├── explore.py          <- The script for creating any visuals that need to be stored │   │                          in visuals/generated_graphics/
-│   ├── model.py            <- The script for preprocessing, modeling, and interpreting
 │   └── prepare.py          <- The script for preparing the raw data and storing it in │                              data/prepared/
 │
 └── visuals                 <- All project visuals
-    ├── external_visuals    <- Visuals brought from outside the project
-    ├── generated_graphics  <- Visuals generated from the project
+    ├── external_visuals    <- Visuals brought from outside the project, not used ├── generated_graphics  <- Visuals generated from the project
     └── presentation        <- A copy of your presentation
 ```